 Although you are looking and feeling great, it is important to remember that you are not quite done yet!
 This is perhaps the most important part of the Plan.

 Identify food sensitivities that you may not have been aware of prior to the program.
 Learn how to distinguish between a food allergy and a food intolerance.

 Reinforce and strengthen your new habit of eating the right food combinations to fuel your body which is key for long term weight maintenance.

 Reset your metabolism to establish and lock in a new set point that your body can automatically maintain.
 Without re-setting your metabolism during FitBetr - Level 2, you run the risk of falling into the all too familiar yo-yo dieting pattern where your body constantly struggles to recover lost weight.

 Create, participate in and maintain a healthy exercise program.

 Develop a long term maintenance plan (level 3) where you eat healthy 80% of the time and foods you enjoy 20% of the time by combining the skills that you have already learned in both levels 1 and 2.

 LEVEL 2 FUNDAMENTALS

-Eat breakfast, lunch, dinner, and 2 snacks.
-Follow the same Level 1 schedule for eating your meals to ensure stable blood sugar and energy level throughout the day.
+Eat lunch, dinner, and 2 snacks.
+Add Activity Fuel as needed and follow the same Level 1 schedule for eating your meals to ensure stable blood sugar and energy level throughout the day.
 Focus on portion control.
 Your coach will create a custom plan based upon food choices and activity level.